codeyStein/the-net-blog/content/post/five-time-saving-react-packages-you-must-try.md

 [Documentation](https://github.com/davidhu2000/react-spinners)

 ## Conclusion
-As you probably noticied, these are all very simple components, but you'd be suprised to figure out how much time you an waste adding these to your website.
+As you probably noticed, these are all simple components, but you'd be surprised to figure out how much time you can waste adding these to your website.

 I appreciate you spending your time reading this post, if you'd like to read more here you go: